pateljay7/About-Me../README.md

+### 👨🏻‍💻 &nbsp;About Me
+## Hi, I am Jay Patel

+ 🎓 &nbsp;I'm currently Pursuing my Btech in Computer Engineering at the Charusat University.\
+ 🌱 &nbsp;I'm on track for learning more about Python, React.\
+ ✍️ &nbsp;In my free time, I pursue Graphic Design and Blog Writing as hobbies/side hustles.\

+ 📄 &nbsp;Please have a look at my [Résumé](https://www.adityavsingh.com/resume.html) for more details about me.
+I'm open to feedback and suggestions!

 ### Hi there 👋

 I am Jay Patel , always learning new things, ready for discussions and making new projects..